rebing/graphql-laravel/Readme.md

 	}
 ```

 Your Type for User would look like.
-The `profile` and `posts` relations must also exist in the UserModel's relations
+The `profile` and `posts` relations must also exist in the UserModel's relations.
+If some fields are required for the relation to load or validation etc, then you can define an `always` attribute that will add the given attributes to select.

 ```php
 <?php